 So You’re Ready To Fish For White and Spotted Bass

-Fortunately, It won’t be hard to tell the difference between a spotted bass and a white bass if caught during the same fishing trip.
-Both basses will readily strike the same baits, so you won’t have to make any adjustments to catch one or the other.
+Fortunately, It won’t be hard to tell the difference between a white bass vs. spotted bass if caught during the same fishing trip.
+However, remember to avoid confusing white bass vs striped bass.
+Both the white and spotted bass will readily strike the same baits, so you won’t have to adjust to catch one or the other.
 If you plan to keep white bass or spotted bass, check local regulations and licensing requirements.